Wrongful Death Settlement Amounts in Texas

 - Pain and suffering.

-Since non-economic damages greatly affect the average settlement for wrongful death, it’s important to seek the assistance of a skilled wrongful death attorney as you begin to pursue your claim.
+Since non-economic damages greatly affect the average settlement for wrongful death, it’s important to seek the assistance of a skilled Texas wrongful death attorney as you begin to pursue your claim.

 Although rare in most cases, it’s possible for the court to award punitive damages in certain circumstances.